CCMS-UCSD/GNPSDocumentation/docs/lcms-dashboard.md

 You may also stop syncing as a follower by clicking the "Sync Terminate" so that you do not receive any more updates.
 Then you may build upon the visualiation that has been done by the leader.

 ![img](img/LCMS_dashbaord/Sync.png)

+### Fully Sychronized Visualization Session

+To create a fully sychronous visualization you can do it in the following ways

+1. Click on Sychronization Options
+1. Select Under Teaching Sychronization (Beta), select COLLAB and click "Set Sychronization"
+1. Copy the Collab URL and send it to your collaborators

+Alternatively, if you click on this [link](https://gnps-lcms.ucsd.edu/?synchronization_type=COLLAB), which will automatically initiate a new sychronization session.
+You can follow the following steps:

+1. Click on Sychronization Options
+1. Copy the Collab URL and send it to your collaborators

 ## Sharing Visualizations